bangadang/stackIT/FS25/Dataengineering.md

 - use alternate form of the query words
 	- query: window search: window, Windows, windows

+### Expansion  of the query
+- use alternate form of the query words
+	- query: window search: window, Windows, windows

 ### Stopword removal
 - removal of semantically poor terms such as articles, prepositions, conjunctions, pronouns etc.
 - stopwords add nothing to the relevancy/meaning of a document
-- the removal reduces the size of the vocabulary
+- the removal reduces the size of the vocabulary and avoids false matches

-### general IR model
+### General IR model
 1. representation of a raw **query** text to be used for matching against documents in the collection
 2. representation of a raw **document** text to be used for matching against the query.
 May be the same representation as the one used for query
 3. a function for determining the relevance of documents for the query taking as input document and query representations from (1) and (2)